 A donor-advised fund may be opened with a gift of $1 million or more.
 MIT will accept gifts of cash and marketable securities and, at its discretion, may accept other types of assets.

-For a confidential discussion, contact Amy Goldman, Director of Gift Planning, at 617.715.2932 or email@example.com.
+For a confidential discussion about an MIT DAF, contact Amy Goldman, Director of Gift Planning, at 617.715.2932 or email@example.com.

 Non-MIT Donor-Advised Funds